-Lady Byron would answer, more in hope than reality: ‘An intimate supper with his wife?’ despite Byron’s opinion that:
+Lady Byron would answer, more in hope than reality for ‘An intimate supper with his wife?’ despite Byron’s opinion that:

 I have prejudices about women: I do not like to see them eat.

-Question 3: Lady Byron, his Lordship is busy with writing a new poem and so does he prefer:
+Question 3: To Lady Byron – when his Lordship is busy with the writing of a new poem, does he prefer:

 The solitude of a quiet, private room

 To write his poem while at the Cocoa Tree Club